ayatokura/ai-openscale/wos-debias-ovr.md

 ### Typical workflow for indirect bias
 {: #mf-debias-indirect-workflow}

-Use of the meta fields for determining indirect bias is currently reserved for pre-production models.
+You can determine indirect bias for preproduction and production models, however, the models require different columns.
+The test data that is used to evaluate preproduction models and the feedback data that is used to evaluate production models differ on the use of meta columns.
+Meta columns are required for the test data for preproduction and cannot be included in the feedback data that is used for production models.
 A typical workflow, might include the following steps:

 1. Create training data that contains both feature columns and meta columns.
 The meta columns contain data that is not used to train the model.
 2. In {{site.data.keyword.aios_short}}, configure the fairness monitor with the meta columns.
 3. During preproduction, upload test data that contains both the feature columns and the meta columns.
 4. During pre-production, you might interate on different versions of the model while using the indirect bias measures to ensure that your final model will be free of bias.
-4. After you send the model to production, the feedback data does not use any of the meta columns, only the feature columns that were used to train the model.
+4. After you send the model to production, the feedback data should not have any of the meta columns, only the feature columns that were used to train the model.

 ### Sample JSON payload file with meta fields
 {: #mf-debias-indirect-sample-json}